abhishek-kumar-code/Redfish_Public/mockups/catfish/README.md

 ---
 # Catfish Mockup:
   *  A simple, minimal Redfish Service
-  *  For a monolythic Server
+  *  For a monolithic Server
   *  Aligned with: OCP Remote Mancing Management Spec feature set

 # Top Level Description:
-  * A Monolythic server:
+  * A Monolithic server:
       * One ComputerSystem
       * One Chassis
       * One Manager